 Your frequently asked questions…answered

-vRAN – an implementation of the RAN in a more open and flexible architecture which virtualizes network functions in software platforms based on general purpose processors.
+vRAN – an implementation of the RAN in a more open and flexible architecture that virtualizes network functions in software platforms based on general-purpose processors.

 5G deployments are rapidly progressing and the rip and replace of Huawei and ZTE in the US and restrictions and considerations in other countries are presenting an opportunity for US vendors.

 4. Why do you think the likes of Ericsson and Nokia have so much mindshare as the leading viable alternatives to Huawei?

 Nokia and Ericsson are seen as the safe bet—no one ever got fired for buying from Nokia and Ericsson.
 The issue is that operators are left with a monopolistic vendor duopoly delivering closed systems with no option to mix-and-match RAN technology.

 5. Which are the US alternatives that are being ignored?

 The answer is emerging players with advanced technology solutions that are geared for 5G.
 Mavenir is one of the alternatives currently being overlooked by the US government, which is still relying on Ericsson and Huawei despite having strong options at home.
 While Mavenir is the only end-to-end vendor in the US, there are other US companies, niche players such as Altiostar and Parallel Wireless, which are also in the mix.